The Pinzgauer Spaziergang Trail

 - Route: Kettingtörl – Pinzgauer Hut – Kettingkopf – Kesselscharte – Rohrertörl – Klammscharte – Klingertörl – Seetörl – Hacklberger lakes – Schattberg

-- Tips: sturdy footwear; sufficient snacks and water (there are no open huts and restaurants along the way); park at the Schmittenhöhe cable car; bus connections from Saalbach to Zell am See; descent with the Schattberg X-pess with a valid ascent and descent ticket; the hike is possible starting in Saalbach as well
+- Tips: sturdy footwear; sufficient snacks and water (open huts and restaurants along the way can only be reached via slight deviation from the Pinzgauer Spaziergang trail); park at the Schmittenhöhe cable car; bus connections from Saalbach to Zell am See; descent with the Schattberg X-pess with a valid ascent and descent ticket; the hike is possible starting in Saalbach as well

 A long-distance trail highlight in the Pinzgau